Srikanth-Ch/QAProjects_Summary/README.md

 	Analyzed Test Results and identifying the defect
 	Encounter the defects and log it through defect tracking tool 	Send the DSR to client as well as to QA lead

-Achievements:
+Key Achievements:
 	Spot Award Collaborate to Innovative -2024 for Test Automation Drive -Experian 	Spot Award Value Each Other for -2024 for Konfir Product Delivery  - Experian 	Special thanks STAR VIP-2017 card as part of test automation efforts- Wolters Kluwer 	Recognized as a Collaboration with  Onsite team -2016 for test automation - Adroitent 	USA B1 Valid visa holder

 Certifications:
-	Scrum Alliance Certified Agile Leadership in Teams
-	“AWS Technical Essentials Certified" from Amazon Web Services 	"WorkSafe Delta" certified from Rainmaker
+	Scrum Alliance Certified Agile Leadership in Teams May 2023 	“AWS Technical Essentials Certified" from Amazon Web Services June 2023 	"WorkSafe Delta" certified from Rainmaker 2025